 The award was started in 1977 to honor plays that debut at regional theatres outside New York City, where there are many new play awards.
 No play is eligible if it has gone on to a New York production within the award year (in this case, 2008).

+"The long-standing partnership between the Harold and Mimi Steinberg Charitable Trust and the American Theatre Critics Association has recognized some of today's greatest writers, and helped identify the great playwrights of tomorrow," stated trustee Jim Steinberg.
+"We're delighted to help support the unique telling of tales on the American stage."
 Lewis' Song of Extinction debuted in November at Moving Arts in Hollywood after having been featured in NYU's hotINK International Festival of New Plays and receiving a reading in the Atlantic Theater's Next Page series.

 It has already won several awards, including the EcoDrama Playwriting Competition, the L.A.
 Drama Critics Circle Ted Schmitt Award for a world premiere and the LA Weekly award for production of the year.